mras0/mjs/doc/es5/es5.md

 - Strict Mode: `caller` and `callee` may not be accessed on functions
 - Strict Mode: Arguments don't alias formal parameters
 - Strict Mode: eval code gets its own environment
+- Strict Mode: `this` is not coerced to an object
+- Strict Mode: `arguments` is immutable
+- Annex E: 15.3.4.3,4: Change in handling of `null`/`undefined` when passed to `apply/call`

 ## Notes:
 - 7.1 Form Control Characters changed from ES1 -> ES3 -> ES5